openwisp/django-netjsonconfig/README.rst

 The preferred backend that will be used as initial value when adding new ``Config`` or ``Template`` objects in the admin.

-Set it to ``None`` in order to force the user to choose excplicitly.
+Set it to ``None`` in order to force the user to choose explicitly.

 Contributing
 ------------